 Expedited Tenure

 On rare occasions, the university may need to expedite the tenure/promotion process.
 Examples of said occasions include: (a) an incoming faculty member/administrator who holds tenure or has held tenure at a peer or aspirant university, (b) an incoming faculty member/administrator who has not held tenure at a peer or aspirant university but whose record and reputation warrant tenure, or (c) in cases of counteroffers when the faculty member has been offered tenure/promotion at a peer or aspirant university.
+Expedited reviews are not subject to due process and all decisions rendered are final.
 The expedited tenure process includes:

 The applicable department notifies the dean of its intention to make an offer of employment (or retention in the case of a counter-offer) to a candidate using the expedited review process;